 Is Your Workplace Healthy?

-A janitorial closet should be well organized and kept clean.
-It’s a sign that your cleaning company is doing its job properly.
-But, the type of equipment and supplies you find inside your closet can uncover the real reason you’re not getting better results.
+A janitorial closet that is well organized and kept clean provides a clue that your janitorial company is doing its job properly.
+But, the type of equipment and supplies you find inside your closet can uncover the real reason you’re not reducing employee absenteeism.

 Cleaning Best Practices: